ibm-cloud-docs/enterprise-account-architecture/workload-account.md

 # Workload accounts
 {: #infra-account}

 The workload accounts contain the shared application hosting infrastructure, including a VPC, Red Hat OpenShift on IBM Cloud cluster or virtual server instance, observability services, and more.
 This application hosting infrastructure should be selected from one of the compliant deployable architectures that are supported by IBM or a custom extension of such an architecture.
-A good example is the [VPC landing zone](https://cloud.ibm.com/catalog/architecture/deploy-arch-ibm-slz-vpc-9fc0fa64-27af-4fed-9dce-47b3640ba739-global), but others can be found in the [IBM Cloud catalog](https://cloud.ibm.com/catalog#reference_architecture) and in the [IBM Cloud Framework for Financial Services](/docs/framework-financial-services?topic=framework-financial-services-reference-architecture-overview) documentation.
+A good example is the [VPC landing zone](https://cloud.ibm.com/catalog/architecture/deploy-arch-ibm-slz-vpc-9fc0fa64-27af-4fed-9dce-47b3640ba739-global){: external}, but others can be found in the [IBM Cloud catalog](https://cloud.ibm.com/catalog#reference_architecture){: external} and in the [IBM Cloud Framework for Financial Services](/docs/framework-financial-services?topic=framework-financial-services-reference-architecture-overview) documentation.

 ![Prod workload diagram.
 All of the information is conveyed in the surrounding text.](images/prod-workload.svg){: caption="Figure 1.
 Production workload account" caption-side="bottom"}